steebuu/Rations/README.md

-Rations is a single page app that allows users to find recipes from the web given a list of ingredients.
+Rations is a single page dark mode application that allows users to find recipes from the web with a given list of ingredients.
+Users can like their favorite recipes and also comment on recipes to express their opinions.
+Any liked recipes can be found on the favorites page.
+In addition, comments can be edited and deleted.

 ## Stack/Tech

-Rations is built on the MERN ( MongoDB, Express, React, Node ) stack.
+Rations is built with the MERN ( MongoDB, Express, React, Node ) stack.
 It also uses the Spoonacular API to fetch recipes.

+The team consists of Ryan Monahan, Shree Patel, Steve Liu, and Valerie Whitehouse.

 ## Features